Members

 Your IPERS retirement benefit is calculated using this formula:

-YOUR AVERAGE SALARY is the average of your highest three years’ salaries.
+The salaries used in the calculation are the IPERS-covered wages reported for your over a calendar year (January 1 – December 31).
+Your average salary is the average of your highest three years’ wages.
 These don’t have to be the three years that immediately precede your retirement.

 At retirement, you may “purchase service” — or buy work time — to increase your multiplier.